 Intrinsic subtypes:

-- Pulsating variables, include LPVs and Cepheids, long period variables (LPVs) that include periodic types such as Mira and semi-regular and irregular variables, which are an assortment of random types.
+1. Pulsating variables include LPVs and Cepheids, long period variables (LPVs) that include periodic types such as Mira, and semi-regular and irregular variables, which are an assortment of random types.

-- Eruptive or Cataclysmic stars, which include the novas — which stand-out since their outer layer explode and the rare Supernovas, which is when the star dies
+2. Eruptive or Cataclysmic stars, which include the novas — which stand out since their outer layer explodes and the rare Supernovas, which are when the star dies

 Extrinsic subtypes:

-- Eclipsing binaries of the Algol class includes the multiple stars of Beta Persei, Beta Lyrae, and BL Telescopium
+1. Eclipsing binaries of the Algol class include the multiple stars of Beta Persei, Beta Lyrae, and BL Telescopium

 They include:

-- Pulsating variables, such as the long-period ones (LPVs) and the Cepheids, such as Delta Cephei, that are regular and predictable and so can serve as yardsticks to measure distances to galaxies beyond the Milky Way.
+1. Pulsating variables, such as the long-period ones (LPVs) and the Cepheids, such as Delta Cephei, are regular and predictable and so can serve as yardsticks to measure distances to galaxies beyond the Milky Way.

-- Eclipsing binaries (EB), which have equal brightness, but due to change in their orbit that creates an eclipse, the brightness of one will vary.
+3. Eclipsing binaries (EB), have equal brightness, but due to change in their orbit that creates an eclipse, the brightness of one will vary.

-- Rotating variables, which show minor variation in light emitted as a result of star spots — dark or bright spots, or patches on their surfaces.
+4. Rotating variables, which show minor variation in light emitted as a result of starspots — dark or bright spots, or patches on their surfaces.

 What are examples of variable stars?